 You can buy a property with one or more other people by getting a mortgage in the names of both or all of you.

-Everyone named on the mortgage will be responsible for making repayments.
+Everyone named on the mortgage is responsible for making repayments.
 Even if you have a joint mortgage where one person is not paying, the responsibility to repay is joint between the mortgage holders.
 You can decide between you how you share the equity in the property.
 This is the percentage of it that you own, which increases as you pay off more of the mortgage.

 Joint mortgages are usually taken out by couples.
 They are available to married couples, unmarried couples and civil partners.
 However, there are other people you can buy a home with including friends or family members, or a business partner who wants to invest in property with you.

 You can get a joint mortgage with a friend or family member who wants to help you afford a property or buy part of one as an investment

 Most joint mortgages are taken out by two people, but some lenders will allow up to four people to buy together.
 This guide explains the benefits and risks of buying a house with friends or family.

 You can usually borrow more if you buy with someone else because your combined income will be higher than what you earn alone.

 If both of you have a regular income, you will be able to afford a more expensive property than you could on your own.